-Formative vs. Summative Assessments: What Do They Mean?
+Formative vs. Summative Assessments: What's the Difference?

 Whether you’re an administrator, supervisor, or teacher, you’ve heard of formative assessments and summative assessments.

+They're both essential parts of any curriculum map.
 But what do they actually mean?

 In a nutshell, formative assessments are quizzes and tests that evaluate how someone is learning material throughout a course.